 - Driver was not paying attention while driving near a bicyclist.

 - Driver is under the influence of alcohol or drugs.

 Bike riders should practice defensive driving — even though they’re not behind the wheel of a motor vehicle.
 The best way to avoid a potential accident is to be aware of your surroundings and avoid inattentive drivers.

-If you or a loved one has been injured in a bicycle crash in California, contact an experienced lawyer at The Barnes Firm for a free consultation.
+If you or a loved one has been injured in a bicycle crash, contact an experienced lawyer at The Barnes Firm for a free consultation.